-Environmental campaigns about reducing energy efficiency and behaviour changeBack To News
+Environmental campaigns about reducing energy efficiency and behaviour changeBack to stories

 On March 27th, I had the great opportunity to visit the Parkview High School, Key Club, and Environmental club.
 The group of students invited me because they wanted to explore initiatives and activities that they could lead across their high school for Earth Week.
 This was the perfect opportunity to have a conversation about Green Schools Nova Scotia campaigns that involve energy efficiency, and how to motivate high schools students to adopt energy efficiency behaviours.

 I shared my Green Schools NS experience implementing green campaigns across High Schools in Nova Scotia, and the students gathered as much information and ideas, as they could, and set out to make a plan.